Access to Public Businesses and Activities

 Can I bring a service animal to the doctor or hospital?

 Yes.
-Hospitals and healthcare places must let you bring your service animal with you in public areas like waiting rooms, exam rooms, and cafeterias.
-They do not have to let your service animal in restricted areas like operating rooms due to safety and cleanliness.
+Hospitals and healthcare places must allow service animals in public areas like waiting rooms, exam rooms, and cafeterias.
+They may also be required to allow them in treating areas in some cases.

-The hospital can ask you to remove your service animal if it is out of control or not housebroken.
+The hospital can ask a person to remove a service animal if it is out of control or not housebroken.
 Staff cannot ask for proof of training or certification but they can ask: “Is this dog a service animal needed for a disability?” and “What task is it trained to do?”

 Note: A service animal is a dog trained to help a person with a disability.
 Dogs that only give comfort or emotional support are not service animals under the ADA.